-These 1.5-inch or longer average Barn Owl Pellets are perfect to illustrate the nature of food chains and to demonstrate the role of predators in the ecosystem.
-Educational Innovations offers only the largest, Department of Agriculture approved, heat-sterilized (no odor) pellets.
+Our Barn Owl Pellets are perfect to illustrate the nature of food chains and to demonstrate the role of predators in the ecosystem.
+Educational Innovations offers only Department of Agriculture approved, heat-sterilized (no odor) pellets.
 Owl Pellets are a natural educational tool.
-Introduce skeletal anatomy and the identification of prey with our Owl Pellets from the wild -- each unique in size, shape and contents.
-Available in any quantity and in class sets.
+Introduce skeletal anatomy and the identification of prey with our Owl Pellets from the wild -- each unique in size, shape, and contents.
+Large Owl Pellets are 2 inches or longer.
+Medium Owl Pellets are 1.5" to 2" in length.
+Available in any quantity.

-The Owl Pellet Classroom Set includes 15 of our 1.5-inch or longer average Barn Owl Pellets.
-Great for a class of 30, working in pairs, this complete educational set also includes an instructor's guide, 15 student guides, an 18 x 26-inch food web poster, 15 wooden dissecting probes, and a transparency of a vole skeleton (one of the barn owl's favorite prey).
+The Owl Pellet Classroom Set includes 15 of our Medium Barn Owl Pellets.
+Great for a class of 30, working in pairs, this complete educational set also includes an instructor's guide, 15 student guides, an 18" x 26" food web poster, 15 wooden dissecting probes, and a transparency of a vole skeleton (one of the barn owl's favorite prey).
 Kick off your next predators or ecosystem unit with some fascinating real Owl Pellets.
 Our Bone Sorting & ID Sheets make an excellent addition to this kit!

 Write a review